jonathanglasmeyer/bachelor/thesis/src/Main.md

 Methods used for creating LMs from context information can be categorized into two approaches: direct usage of lecture slides and notes for the creation of LMs versus usage of "derived" data from these materials.
 Deriving data by using keywords found in slides, using them as web search query terms and using the found documents as the basis for LM creation is explored in @munteanu, @kawahara08 and @marquard.

 Using the whole text from lecture slides has been explored by @yamazaki.
-They compare the *meso level* with the *micro level* by dynamically adapting the LM to the speech corresponding to a particular slide. <!-- TODO: results? --!> @kawahara08 also examine dynamic local slide-by-slide adaption and compare it to global topic adaption using Probabilistic Latent Semantic Analysis (PLSA)^[Latent Semantic Analysis is an approach to document comparison and retrieval which relies on a numeric analysis of word frequency and proximity. <!-- TODO: reformulate --!>] and web text collection, concluding that the latter performs worse then the former because of a worse orientation to topic words. <!-- TODO: find citation that is not from marquard --!>.
+They compare the *meso level* with the *micro level* by dynamically adapting the LM to the speech corresponding to a particular slide. <!-- TODO: results? --!> @kawahara08 also examine dynamic local slide-by-slide adaption and compare it to global topic adaption using Probabilistic Latent Semantic Analysis (PLSA)^[Latent Semantic Analysis is an approach to document comparison and retrieval which relies on a numeric analysis of word frequency and proximity. <!-- TODO: reformulate --!>] and web text collection, concluding that the latter performs worse then the former because of a "worse orientation to topic words".

 <!--
 @akita (todo):